hit9/oo/README.md

    ```

 Note that you still need to set `GOPATH` manually in your bashrc or zshrc,
-oo dosen't take care of that:
+oo doesn't take care of that:

 ```bash
 export GOPATH=/path/to/your/gopath